-- > A vested, non-deferred part paid in cash in March of the year following the close of the financial year; - > A vested part deferred in the form of share equivalents, for which the final amount paid to the employee depends on the Société Générale share price at the end of the non-transferability period; - A non-vested deferred cash part (which is not indexed to the share price) on one instalment conditional on the employee remaining in the Bank and dependent on the performance and risk alignment criteria described hereafter in 2.3.4; - A non-vested part deferred in Société Générale shares or share equivalents on two instalments5 for which vesting is conditional on the employee remaining employed by the Bank and dependent on the conditions described in section 2.3.4 and the final value depending on the Société Générale share price at the end of the non-transferability period.
+- > A vested, non-deferred part paid in cash in March of the year following the close of the financial year; - > A vested part deferred in the form of share equivalents, for which the final amount paid to the employee depends on the Societe Generale share price at the end of the non-transferability period; - > A non-vested deferred cash part (which is not indexed to the share price) in one instalment conditional on the employee's continuous employment with the Bank and dependent on the performance and risk alignment criteria described hereafter in 2.3.4; - A non-vested part deferred in Societe Generale shares or share equivalents in two instalments for which vesting is conditional on the employee remaining employed by the Bank and dependent on the conditions described in section 2.3.4 and the final value depending on the Societe Generale share price at the end of the non-transferability period.

-The non-transferability period is at least six months for instruments indexed to the Société Générale share price.
+The non-transferability period is at least six months for instruments indexed to the Societe Generale share price.